 Surprisingly, the Primary Lung channel doesn't actually begin in the lungs!
 It starts further down, in the upper abdomen near the stomach, very near the point Zhongwan CV12.

-From there, it goes further down, to below the umbilicus, to a point know as Dantien, or Qihai CV6.
+From there, it goes further down, to below the umbilicus, to a point known as Dantien, or Qihai CV6.

-So the direction in which Lung energy works is downwards, but it also descends to these two important points along the path of its channel.
+So the first direction in which Lung energy works is downwards, and it connects with these two important points along the path of its channel.

 Qihai is the point Dantien that people say you should concentrate on when meditating.
 (Not in all forms of meditation, however.)